Put Together

 What does "an in-house stylist's playbook" mean in a closet app?

-PutTogether's Los Angeles team partnered with a longtime industry stylist to build a private reference library of styling principles, including color theory, silhouette balance, occasion register, and editorial codes (Phoebe Philo–era pairings, Carolyn Bessette-Kennedy summer combinations, etc.).
+For PutTogether specifically: the team partnered with a longtime industry stylist to build a private reference library of styling principles, including color theory, silhouette balance, occasion register, and editorial codes (Phoebe Philo–era pairings, Carolyn Bessette-Kennedy summer combinations, etc.).
 The app's AI agent uses this playbook as its reference when generating daily recommendations.
+This is a publisher claim; the playbook is not externally documented the way Alta's Koop tie-up is in WWD.

 Is the AI in closet apps actually intelligent or just rule-based?

 It varies.
-PutTogether and Acloset use AI agents that learn user-specific patterns over time.
+Alta and PutTogether use AI agents trained on stylist-informed reference data.
+Acloset uses an AI chat trained on general fashion rules.
 Cladwell and Pureple are closer to rule engines.
 Pronti is a strong generator but stateless.
+Indyx is analytics.
 The fast test: use the app for three weeks and see if recommendations improve.

 Can an AI closet app replace a personal stylist?

 Not entirely.
-PutTogether comes closest in 2026 because it has an actual stylist's knowledge base underneath.
+Alta and PutTogether come closest in 2026 because they have stylist input in the model.
 But a human stylist still wins on in-person body-type judgment, shopping curation, and complex life-stage transitions.
-The AI handles the daily eighty percent; a human stylist handles the strategic twenty percent.
+The AI handles the daily 80%; a human stylist handles the strategic 20%.

 How does PutTogether's AI learn my style?